President's rule

 Prior to 2019, the constitution of the state of Jammu and Kashmir had a similar system of Governor's rule, under its Section 92.
-The state's governor issued a proclamation, after obtaining the consent of the President of India allowing Governor's rule for a period of up to six months after which President's rule under Article 356 of the Constitution of India can be imposed.
+The state's governor issued a proclamation, after obtaining the consent of the President of India allowing Governor's rule for up to six months after which President's rule under Article 356 of the Constitution of India could be imposed.
 After the revocation of Article 370, President's rule applies to Jammu and Kashmir under section 73 (since Article 356 of Constitution of India does not apply to union territories) of Jammu and Kashmir Reorganisation Act, 2019.

 Following the 1994 landmark judgment in S. R. Bommai v.
 Union of India, the Supreme Court of India restricted arbitrary impositions of President's rule.

-Chhattisgarh and Telangana are the only states where the President's rule has not been imposed so far.
+Chhattisgarh and Telangana are the only states where the President's rule has never been imposed so far.
+Manipur is the state where it has been invoked the most frequently, currently under the rule since February 2025 for the eleventh time.
+The President's rule in force in Manipur since February was extended for a further six month with effect from 13 August 2025.

 Imposition in state

-In practice, President's rule has been imposed in a state under any one of the following different circumstances:
+In practice, President's rule has been imposed in a State under any one of the following different circumstances: